plone/volto/packages/registry/docs/index.md

 ## Configuration registry

 The configuration registry supplements the add-on registry.
-They both work together to provide an extensibility and pluggability capabilities.
+They both work together to provide extensibility and pluggability capabilities.
-The configuration registry is a facility that stores app configuration to be shared in the app.
+The configuration registry is a facility that stores app configuration to share in the app.
 The add-ons save configuration from the registry using their default export function on app bootstrap time.
-They retrieve this config as needed by the functionality and components they expose.
+They retrieve this configuration as needed by the functionality and components they expose.

 ### Example use case - Pluggable block system